inner-clarity/InnerSight/docs/en/mental_health_statement_english.md

 1. Receive with love and patience all members, regardless of their specific mental health and neurological needs
 2. Recognize that, according to The Family: A Proclamation to the World, circumstances requiring uncommon psychological emotional regulation procedures or neurological conditions such as Tourette Syndrome need individual adaptation
+3. Consider that neurological needs must be taken into account when identifying unusual or uncommon situations
-3. Consult with mental health and neurology professionals when appropriate and with the member's consent
+4. Consult with mental health and neurology professionals when appropriate and with the member's consent
-4. Make necessary physical and procedural adaptations in buildings and programs
+5. Make necessary physical and procedural adaptations in buildings and programs
-5. Educate congregations about the importance of inclusion and understanding of neurological differences
+6. Educate congregations about the importance of inclusion and understanding of neurological differences
-6. Accompany families that require help in the individual adaptation process, in mutual understanding
+7. Accompany families that require help in the individual adaptation process, in mutual understanding
-7. Facilitate extend family members and community members to provide support when needed
+8. Facilitate extended family members and community members to provide support when needed
-8. Provide ongoing support resources and training on neurodiversity
+9. Provide ongoing support resources and training on neurodiversity
-9. Understand that conditions like Tourette Syndrome require acceptance, not correction
+10. Understand that conditions like Tourette Syndrome require acceptance, not correction
+11. Identify situations of intolerance, due to not understanding the context, requires guidance and compassion for those affected

 ### Message of Hope